DevelopingCoffee/preposition_sense_disambiguation/flair_sense_disambiguation/Readme.md

 ### Directories

-The important parameter for this model are the directory for resources and data (standard is _resources/_ and _data/_).
-The directory for resources - necessary to save e.g. log files and the model itself - must be given when initialising a new model.
+The important parameter for the model training are the directory for resources and data (standard is _resources/_ and _data/_).
+The directory for resources - necessary to save e.g. log files and the model itself - must be given when initialising a new model for training.
 The directory for data has to be given when starting a training run.

+To do a prediction it is necessary to specify the trained model path.
+The standard model name is _final-model.pt_ located in _resources_.